 CONS: It’s probably not my first choice if you were going to be on the trail for weeks because it is lacking a few key features like waterproof coating and drain holes.
 But for most hiking trips this is going to be exactly what you need for a rain cover.

 REI Co-op Duck’s Back Rain Cover – Best Adjustable Rain Cover

 STYLE: Semi Fitted

 SIZES: 5 Sizes with range of 18 to 100 liter

 Our Review of REI Co-op Duck’s Back Rain Cover

 Your REI Duck’s Back Rain Cover has you covered with silicone-coated ripstop polyester and sealed seams to keep the water out.
 The drain hole at the bottom is there to protect your gear just in case a little water gets under your cover.
 It attaches to your pack by this clever elastic drawstring that cinches tight and then hooks across your back to lock it in place.

-You might be impressed as well with the choice of five different sizes designed from 18L all the way up to 100 liter which means you will get a very snug fit.
+You might be impressed as well with the choice of five different sizes designed from 18L all the way up to 100 liters which means you will get a very snug fit.

 This pack cover has a strong bottom panel to resist abrasion (that means it won’t wear out as quickly!).
-The reasonably priced REI rain cover is available in color bright sulphur or alloy gray and comes with it’s own mini stuff sack that is only about 6″ x 6″.
+The reasonably priced REI rain cover is available in color bright sulfur or alloy gray and comes with its own mini stuff sack that is only about 6″ x 6″.

-PROS: We like that this backpack cover will fit your pack snugly which means better protection from rain.
-You’ll also appreciate the abrasion resistant bottom panel when you are back country.
+PROS: We like that this backpack cover will fit your pack snugly which means better protection from the rain.
+You’ll also appreciate the abrasion-resistant bottom panel when you are backcountry.